sustainers/academic-map/_sources/universities/syracuse.md

 ## Other Context

 The SU-OSPO was created in 2023 with seed money from a Sloan Foundation grant.
 The PIs of the grant were Duncan Brown (VP of Research), David Seaman (Dean of Libraries), Eric Sedore (interm VP of IT and CIO), and Alex Nitz (Associate Professor of Physics).
-Collin Capano (Research Associate Professor of Physics) was hired as the first director in winter 2023, with a postdoc to follow in 2024.
-The office works closely with the Syracuse University Research Computing staff to coordinate and direct open source efforts at the University.
+Collin Capano (Research Associate Professor of Physics) was hired as the first director in winter 2023.
+William Gearty was hired as the OSPO postdoc in September 2024.
+The office works closely with Syracuse University Research Computing, the Office of Research, and the School of Information Studies to coordinate and direct open source efforts at the University.

-In addition to the activities listed above, the OSPO will provide fellowships to students who are working on open-source projects.
+In addition to the activities listed above, the OSPO funds student open-source projects as a part of our OSS Development Program.